What I Talk About When I Talk About Fountain Pens

 Kurashi no Bungu - くらしの文具 Kurashi no Bungu - くらしの文具

-The King Profit is an excellent fountain pen.
-It delivers that sensory feedback Sailor fountain pens are famous for, and the soft nib does so with a spring in its step.
-The ink flow is plentiful.
 For many people, these qualities are what make the King Profit great.
-For me, it is a pen that haunted my collection.
+For me, it is what made it the pen that haunted my collection.

 Read More